High school students from two school districts shared their thoughts on the Trump Administration’s most notable orders so far.

 Trump’s timeline: an evolution of President Trump’s most newsmaking decisions

-Following the ban, the Trump Administration targeted DACA with the intention of ending the program.
+Following the ban, the Trump Administration targeted Deferred Action for Childhood Arrivals with the intention of ending the program.
 In response, protesters rallied around the country in support of the many DACA beneficiaries.
-As of September 4, 2017, there was a total of 689,000 recipients on the deferred-action program.
+As of Sep.
+4, 2017, there was a total of 689,000 recipients on the deferred-action program.
 Presently, the Supreme Court is working to decide the program’s fate as quickly as spring.

-These publicaly controversial decisions have been part of an ongoing dialogue discussing possible next steps – conversation that has reached the younger generation.
+These publicly controversial decisions have been part of an ongoing dialogue discussing possible next steps – conversation that has reached the younger generation.

 University High: What are the students thinking under the Trump Administration?